youmisuk/youmilab/content/authors/admin2/_index.md

   - PhD Students
 ---

 Guoliang Xu is a PhD student of Measurement, Evaluation, and Statistics at Columbia University.
-His research interests include machine learning, bayesian inference, and time-series data analysis.
+His research interests include machine learning, deep learning, bayesian inference, and time-series data analysis.